breaded-xyz/alphakit/README.md

 - Performance reports and metrics
 - Brute force parameter optimization method
 - Command app to execute research studies from a config file
-- Path to serverless production deployment in the cloud (coming soon)
+- Scaffold for serverless production deployment in the cloud (coming soon)
 - Uses latest Go language (1.18) features including generics
-- Idiomatic Go style using community accepted best practises
+- Idiomatic Go style using community accepted best practices
 - Pragmatic use of concurrency, go routines and channels
-- Extensive test coverage
+- Extensive test coverage where it matters

 ## Install